 Polls are useful not just for educational sites but also in marketing and sales, or any other site that needs to get user feedback.
 But for educational suite perhaps the most useful will be WP-Polls (free).

 Now if you want to relate poll answers to users and extract more detailed stats you may prefer to use a plugin for creating exams or surveys.
+Watu Quiz can also be used for polls.

 Forums

 You may notice I sometimes favor paid versions.
 This is not just to encourage paying for quality stuff and helping WordPress developers to do their great job.
 If you are running a site that makes money, spending few bucks on a premium plugin may help you stay over the competition by having something they don’t have.
-Premium plugins usually come with high-class support too and are more user-friendly (well, not always, but most are).
+Premium plugins usually come with high-class support too and are more user-friendly (well, not always, but most of them are).

 Glossary